-Gather your family health history this holiday season; it could save your life
+Gather your family health history; it could save your life

 When John Presutti, D.O., a Mayo Clinic family medicine physician, was increasingly finding himself on the front lines of a direct-to-consumer genetic testing boom, he saw an opportunity.